 A Person with ADHD Needs More Than Just a Tablet or Capsule

-Educating the Person on their ADHD
+Educating Someone on their ADHD

-And Now for a Bit of Medical History – If we watch how people with ADHD behave one can understand those theorists who harken back to prehistoric times and the hunter/gatherer concept.
-Quick runners, attention rapidly shifting (focus, shift, focus, shift), act almost before or before thinking.
-If you want someone who can catch a wild boar for the family dinner maybe this is the person you want.
-Speculation aside (it is fun, though), identifying ADHD as a medical syndrome might have begun with Melchior Adam Weikard, followed later by Sir Alexander Crichton in late 1700s.
-Others mark the origin with the clinical observations and writings of Sir George Still, a British pediatrician.
-In 1902 he described, “an abnormal defect of moral control in children.”
-He observed that children thus affected could not control their behavior a way that a typical child could.
+If we watch how people with ADHD move and act one can understand those history buffs who think back to prehistoric times and the ancient hunters and gatherers.
+Quick runners, attention rapidly changing (focus, shift, focus, shift), acting almost before thinking.
+If you want someone who can catch a wild boar for the family dinner and not get himself killed in doing so, maybe this is the person you want.
+In more recent medical history, seeing ADHD as a medical condition might have begun with Melchior Adam Weikard, followed later by Sir Alexander Crichton in late 1700s.
+Others mark the origin with the clinical descriptions of Sir George Still, a British children’s doctor.
+In 1902 he said he saw, “an abnormal defect of moral control in children.”
+He thought that these children, though intelligent, could not control their behavior a way that a typical child could.

-National Institutes of Health, National Institute of Mental Health
+Attention Deficit/Hyperactivity Disorder – National Institute of Mental Health

-The Mayo Clinic
+Attention Deficit/Hyperactivity Disorder in Children – The Mayo Clinic

-American Psychiatric Association
+What is ADHD? – American Psychiatric Association